anotherlab/anotherlab.github.io/_posts/2016-03-16-adding-google-play-services-to-visual-studio-android-emulator.md

 open_gapps-x86-6.0-stock-20160316.zip

-It wouldn&#8217;t install, but that is the accepted pattern for naming GApp packages.
+It wouldn't install, but that is the accepted pattern for naming GApp packages.
 It (and the ARM version) error-ed out with an invalid directory message.
 Hopefully this will be addressed in an update to the Visual Studio Android Emulator.

-This article&#8217;s banner image comes from [Arena4G](http://arena4g.com/2015/09/aprenda-um-novo-metodo-para-instalar-apps-android-no-windows-10-mobile.html).
+This article's banner image comes from [Arena4G](http://arena4g.com/2015/09/aprenda-um-novo-metodo-para-instalar-apps-android-no-windows-10-mobile.html).